sphinx-doc/sphinx/doc/config.rst

 .. confval:: numfig

    If true, figures, tables and code-blocks are automatically numbered if they have a caption.
-At same time, the `numref` role is enabled.
-For now, it works only with the HTML builder and LaTeX builder.
+The :rst:role:`numref` role is enabled.
+   Obeyed so far only by HTML and LaTeX builders.
 Default is ``False``.

    .. note::